WeaverD9028/Team-AFK/README.md

 **Keiser** I created the functionality of the login and sign-up activities.
 Afterwards, I added user navigation between the main, login, and sign-up activities, then I connected the app to Firebase authentication service to handle account creation, management, and access.

 **Frankie**  My tasks were working on the layout and functionality of the car selection menu page.
 I got the dropdown menus for the Make, Model, and Year made, but they aren't populated because we did not get our database populated with our API yet.
 I also got the "Continue" button that leads to the Symptoms page to function.

+**Dylan** Worked on the menu and buttons on the symptoms activity page.
+I included different car symptoms such as flat tires,noisy engine,etc. My buttons were a continue,back,and a more issues buttons.